Director and Cinematographer

-No doubt, someday, Jim Geduldick will create the world's most immersive virtual reality skateboarding experience—a heart-thumping technological marvel admired and studied for decades—and then everything will have come full circle.
-For now, though, the renowned director and cinematographer, continues on this path.
-He hones his craft, studies the future, reﬁnes his toolkit, and specializes in the virtual and augmented reality technologies currently redeﬁning today's digital imaging markets.
+No doubt, someday, Jim Geduldick will create the world's most immersive virtual experiences — a heart-thumping technological marvel admired and studied for decades.
+For now, the renowned director and cinematographer hones his craft, studies the future, reﬁnes his toolkit, and specializes in the virtual production and mixed reality technologies currently redeﬁning today's film, TV and experiential markets.

 As a kid in the '80s, Jim loved all things skateboarding.
 He devoured trade magazines and pored over the footage of any skate videos he could ﬁnd.

 "I'd watch them until the VHS tapes broke," he laughs.
 "But I always had an interest into how they made those skate videos that my friends and I would watch.
 I wondered how they became, as skate cinematographers are called, ﬁlmers."

 Jim got his ﬁrst inkling of an answer when his folks bought him a 1987 black and white handheld camcorder that recorded up to 11 minutes of 120 x 90 video on a 90-minute cassette tape.
 Jim would spend hours shooting clips with his friends—"just silly stuﬀ, nothing cinema-style or anything"—and it was enough to make him want more.